trustedanalytics/scoring-pipelines/README.md

             result = True if value == None else result return result

+    ...
-    # inspect the data
+    . code to inspect the data
+    ..

     no_gt136 = data.copy()
     x= ['field_'+str(i) for i in range(137, 163)]
     x.extend(['num_field_'+str(j) for j in range(137, 163)])
     no_gt136.drop_columns(x)

+    ...
-    #inspection and other counting and displaying operations
+    . code to inspect inspect and do other counting and displaying operations on the data ..

     no_gt136.drop_rows(drop_null)

+    ...
-    #inspection and other counting and displaying operations
+    . code to inspect inspect and do other counting and displaying operations on the data ..

     if drop_objects == True:
         drop('pcaModel_' + reference)